 If you notice anything concerning or otherwise unusual during a self-check, it is best to consult with a physician to determine if treatment is necessary.

 Some doctors perform skin exams as part of their routine physical examinations.
 When performing a physical examination, your doctor will record the details of any areas of skin suspicious for skin cancer and other abnormalities, if applicable.
-Our specialists collect information regarding medical history, surgical history, social history, and family history; conduct laboratory testing; and review radiological studies to approach patient care in the most comprehensive and personalized manner.
+Our specialists collect information regarding medical history, surgical history, social history, and family history; conduct laboratory testing, and review radiological studies to approach patient care in the most comprehensive and personalized manner.
 Your doctor will determine if a biopsy is necessary.
 A biopsy is a collection of a small amount of body tissue suspected, in this case, to be involved by cancer to be sent for laboratory analysis.
 Your physician might also check to see if your lymph nodes are enlarged.

-“Staging” occurs when a physician uses test and scan results to determine which parts of the body are involved by cancer, in this case skin cancer.
-Staging is important because different stages of skin cancer are better addressed with treatments which may differ in amount, combination, or type.
+“Staging” occurs when a physician uses to test and scan results to determine which parts of the body are involved by cancer, in this case, skin cancer.
+Staging is important because different stages of skin cancer are better addressed with treatments that may differ in amount, combination, or type.
 Although the staging system for melanomatous skin cancer (melanoma) is slightly different from that used for non-melanomatous skin cancers, such as basal or squamous cell carcinoma, the stages are described generally as follows based on the staging system agreed upon by the American Joint Committee on Cancer (AJCC):

 Skin cancer with a stage of 0 (zero) means the cancer cells are confined to the upper-most layer of skin, have not spread, and may be cured by surgical removal.